pablo-var/learn-english-words-from-srt/README.md

 Function that creates a csv with the words sorted by frequency from a srt file.
-Only words with more than 1 occurrence Non-stops words not included.
+Only words with more than 1 occurrence. <p>
+Stops words not included.
 Only English.

 Run it like this: